News flash

 This information input during a distress experience stores, or, more correctly, mis-stores, in a very different way from the usual information input that we take in during a non-distressing experience.

 (Incidentally, the usual information storage is done, apparently, in "discrete bits"; i.e., we can remember and use information from a good experience either piece by piece or all together, as we choose.)
-(Fig. 5)
+(Figure 5)

 The mis-storage of the information received during a distress experience is very different.
 It can be described in several ways.

 If we think of our flexible intelligence as if it were gear-and-cog computing machinery, then the information input during a distress experience acts as if it deposited onto this machinery when it was shut down, piled up on the gears and cogs in a certain area and jammed them.
-(Fig. 6)
+(Figure 6)

 When one comes upon this residue in a person's behavior and feelings later, the impression is very much that of a frozen, nonsensical rigidity.
 Unless the observer knows how this residue got there it seems to make no sense at all.